apache/doris/docs/en/docs/advanced/variables.md

 *   `group_by_and_having_use_alias_first`

     Specifies whether group by and having clauses use column aliases rather than searching for column name in From clause.
 The default value is false.

+* `enable_file_cache`

+    Set wether to use block file cache.
+This variable takes effect only if the BE config enable_file_cache=true.
+The cache is not used when BE config enable_file_cache=false.